lukaszryn/Recognition-Text-Translator/README.md

 Recognition-Text-Translator is a Python application that recognizes speech in real-time, converts it to text, and then translates the text into the selected language.
 The application uses the Tkinter library for the graphical interface, Google Speech Recognition for speech-to-text conversion, and the `translate` module for translations.

+# Notes

+- **Microphone Setup:** Ensure that your microphone is correctly configured and working.
+Alternatively, you can enable the Stereo Mix option on Windows, allowing the application to capture sound from the computer.

+- **Translation Limitations:** The application uses an online translation API, so an internet connection is required.

 ## Project Structure

 ### Folders and Files: